 Both smoke testing and sanity testing are used interchangeably in testing contexts.
 This functional test type runs after each build is received.
-This type of software testing is a subset of regression testing, that focuses on executing test cases related to the changes made.
+This type of software testing is a subset of regression testing that focuses on executing test cases related to the changes made.
 The sanity testing is stable and comes with minor changes.
 The Testing is performed by testers and is release-focused.

 8. Acceptance Testing

-In this test case, the acceptance of the Application is done by the end-user to test and make sure that the developed system fulfills all needs.
+In this test case, the acceptance of the Application is done by the end-user to test and make sure that the developed system fulfils all needs.
 It’s performed after the system testing and before the application’s final release in the real world.
 In addition, Testing becomes a criterion for the user to accept or reject the system.

 Manish Patel is a Co-Founder of Concetto Labs, a leading mobile app development company specialized in android and iOS app development.
 We provide a one-stop solution for all IT related services.